-Entitled “An investigation of phishing awareness and education over time: When and how to best remind users,” the study comes from the USENIX association and was conducted by a team of researchers from several German universities.
+Entitled “An investigation of phishing awareness and education over time: When and how to best remind users,” the study was published by USENIX at the Sixteenth Symposium on Usable Privacy and Security (SOUPS 2020), and was conducted by a team of researchers from several German universities.
 The researchers surveyed 409 employees of the German State Office for Geoinformation and State Survey (SOGSS), a government agency that requires staff to go through periodic phishing awareness training.
 Prior research had established that there is a definite boost to awareness immediately after training and that it peters out over time, but had not established firm time intervals at which decay of these skills can be expected.

 The study lasted for one year as the SOGSS employees were broken up into groups after receiving their annual phishing awareness training.
 The employees were asked to identify a series of potentially malicious emails at certain intervals, ranging from 4 to 12 months from receiving the standard phishing awareness training.
 While rates of recognition were high at the initial four-month interval, after six months employees were clearly beginning to forget what they had learned.

 The phishing awareness training opened with an introduction to the topic, which included threat statistics specific to the organization and an explanation of common vectors (such as emails with phishing links leading to bogus look-alike sites).
 Vulnerabilities specific to the organization were demonstrated via anonymized versions of prior incidents.
 Employees were then educated on the risks of weak passwords and given advice on selecting strong ones.
 Finally, the training concluded with a short interactive quiz that had participants craft a strong password.